 Engineers and scientists that practice EWN are knowledgeable about natural and engineering processes, and they appreciate the “value added” when integrating the two to support a water-based, infrastructure project.
 Adding landscape architects to our team resulted in another layer of capability, and therefore, expanded the possibilities to identify EWN options for projects.
 Landscape architects (LAs) are formally trained to think about how people interact with a design.
 LAs also translate the conceptual stage of a project directly into a specific drawing by using a visual vocabulary for communicating how natural processes can be integrated into traditional engineering projects.
 Given the complimentary nature of disciplines that are required, and mutual interest in infrastructure enhancement, a collaborative effort was initiated to further promote those shared design principles and precedent knowledge.
 Thus, EWN strategies are collaboratively pursued by engineers, hydrologists, biologists, ecologists and landscape architects.

-The EWN initiative is grateful to the Dredge Research Collaborative (DRC) for their collaboration and partnership in the development of the renderings and reports that are showcased on this page.
+The EWN initiative is grateful to the Dredge Research Collaborative (DRC) for their collaboration and partnership in the development of the renderings and reports that are showcased on this page as well as for their collaboration and partnership over the years and with development of EWN Podcast Season 2 Episode #2.
+As members of the DRC, Rob Holmes, Sean Burkholder, Brian Davis, Justine Holzman and Gena Wirth have contributed greatly to the success of this EWN collaboration.
 Collaborations between the DRC’s landscape architects and ERDC’s scientists and engineers began in summer 2017.
 Since that time, the team has pursued numerous projects that have incorporated EWN concepts into traditional water resources infrastructure.
 For more information about the DRC, please visit: https://dredgeresearchcollaborative.org/